JanJorgensen/StepBro/additional/StepBro Cheet Sheet.md

 Most of the StepBro scripting language syntax is identical to C# syntax.

-All .net types (almost) can be used in StepBro, though some cannot be defined in StepBro and therefore have to be defined in plugin code modules (.net assemblies).
+All .net types (almost) can be used in StepBro.
+New .net types cannot be defined directly in StepBro script files.

 ## Hello World example